SchlossLab/severe-CDI/paper/paper-gfm.md

 # Discussion

-Performance
+Performance. full datasets for best models possible for clinical application. intersection dataset for comparing severity definitions.

 Discuss important OTUs. which ones concord with literature, which ones may be new.
-For many of the top OTUs, there is wide variance in importance, perhaps due to the imbalanced nature of the severity outcomes.
 Enrichment of *Enterococcus* and *Lactobacillus* in *C. difficile* infection and severity has been well-documented in prior studies, thus its importance and increase in abundance for severe cases is not surprising (Schubert et al. 2014; Antharam et al. 2013; Berkell et al. 2021; Lesniak et al. 2022).
+For many of the top OTUs, there is wide variance in importance, perhaps due to the imbalanced nature of the severity outcomes. e.g. pseudomonas super high variance for attributable, highest point more important than any other OTU, but minimum CI crosses zero – some data splits are unlucky? could be more important if more data available?
 Abundance data are sparse, likely due to these patients being on antibiotics.
 Really showcases importance of having as many samples as possible when data are sparse and the outcome is low prevalence. we do not know which antibiotics were prescribed to